D7460N/easter/docs/02_roles/producer.md

 ## Stewardship Principle
 Producers manage details not for control, but for care — ensuring that creative ministry is sustainable, safe, and faithful to the church's calling.

-> “Now it is required that those who have been given a trust must prove faithful.”
-> — *1 Corinthians 4:2*